Alluxio/alluxio/docs/en/ufs/MapR-FS.md

 can be set in the property file `alluxio-site.properties`.
 For more information, please read about [configuration of Alluxio with property files](Configuration-Settings.html#property-files).

-## Configuring Alluxio to use MapR-FS as Under File System
+## Configuring Alluxio to use MapR-FS as Under Storage

-There are various ways to configure Alluxio to use MapR-FS as the Under File System.
+There are various ways to configure Alluxio to use MapR-FS as under storage.
 If you want to mount MapR-FS to the root of Alluxio, add the following to `conf/alluxio-site.properties`:

 ```properties